apimento/shopifyFrontEndDevChallenge/README.md

 completely immersed in learning and using various lamguages, libraries and technologies to not only solve problems, but make ideas come to life in didgital space.
 I'm hooked.

-I wanted to not only meet the basic technical requirements for this challenge, but also use design choices to communicate a strong sense of storytelling in conveying the world of the app, while create a delightful experience for users.
+I didn't want to only meet the basic technical requirements for this challenge.
+Thus, my aim was to use specific visual and interactive design choices to communicate a strong sense of storytelling, and create a delightful experience for users.

-#### Wireframes ####
+### Wireframes ###
 Below are some wireframes from the app that I built:

-#### Challenges ####
+### Challenges ###
 My biggest challemge in building this app, was making sure that my onClick function targeted one specific image file rendered after mapping through all the available images form the API.